 Monitoring your SaaS competitors is more significant before your SaaS product launch and during the first stage of your SaaS startup.
 In these stages, you are much more hungry for information because you should create your USP, decide upon pricing strategy and lay the foundations for your successful business.

-If you think that you need to do your competitive research once and forget about that file, don’t do that.
+If you think that you need to do your SaaS competitive analysis once and forget about that file, don’t do that.
 Though there’s no fixed number on how many times a year you should update your doc, usually that number is around 2-4 times.

 +1 mistake typical of SaaS industry